How We Got Here: Will Open XDR Finally Unify Our Security Environment?

-The hype cycle around XDR (cross-platform detection and response) is in full swing.
+The hype cycle around XDR (extended detection and response) is in full swing.
 But the problems it promises to solve and the outcomes security analysts are looking for are nothing new.

 It started with security information and event management (SIEM).
 We needed a better way to aggregate and search our security data to run effective investigations.
 It helped us to correlate to find the signal through the noise.
-But it also required expertise and care and feeding to parse and effectively feed data in from various sources.
-It required the expertise to build, and tune detection content with continuous monitoring.
+But it also required expertise and care and feeding to parse and effectively pull data in from various sources.
+It required the expertise to build and tune detection content with continuous monitoring.
 So while it solved some problems, it created new ones.
 In some cases, very expensive ones.

 Then we added security orchestration, automation, and response (SOAR) to help us better connect the dots and respond more quickly across a breadth of security tools.
-Again the promise was (and is!) great.
-Speeding data collection, orchestrating across tools, automating the mundane…but in reality many teams haven’t yet codified their standard operating procedures, lack the bandwidth or skillset to create, deploy, and maintain playbooks, or are not confident enough in their underlying detection content and tool health in order to feel confident in wide-reaching automated response.
+Again, the premise was (and is!) great: Speeding data collection, orchestrating across tools, automating the mundane… but in reality, many teams haven’t yet codified their standard operating procedures; lack the bandwidth or skillset to create, deploy, and maintain playbooks; or are not confident enough in their underlying detection content and tool health in order to feel confident in wide-reaching automated response.

 So then we threw bodies at it—managed services, staff augmentation, managed detection and response.
 This helped us check compliance boxes, for sure.
 But did we get better visibility?
 Did we reduce risk?
 Or did we essentially just outsource our scapegoat in case of a breach?